 The Ivy League includes eight private northeastern universities: Princeton University, Harvard University, Yale University, University of Pennsylvania, Dartmouth College, Brown University, Cornell University, and Columbia University.
 Dartmouth College is considered to be the smallest Ivy League institution, with less than 6800 students.
 The Dartmouth College ranking within the Ivy League rankings is very competitive, despite its smaller size.

 Each year, various college ranking lists publish Ivy League rankings.
-On the US News college rankings list, the Dartmouth Ivy League ranking is #5.
 You will see Ivy League rankings on various sites, but some are more reliable than others.
 Therefore, when searching the web, make sure you refer to the most reliable sources.
 These include the US News college rankings, Forbes college rankings, and Wall Street Journal college rankings.

 Similar to national college rankings, Ivy League rankings are calculated based on a variety of factors.
 These include academic standing, financial outcomes, and career earnings.
 The high Dartmouth College ranking within the Ivy League rankings results from its small 7:1 student-teacher ratio.
 The university’s commitment to off-campus programming and opportunities that allow students to get hands-on experience in their fields of study also contributes.